EXPERIENCED AND KNOWLEDGEABLE PATERNITY ACTION ATTORNEYS

 The legal issues surrounding paternity genetic testing, child support, custody and visitation can be contentious and emotional.
 Seek out the services of an experienced family law attorney in Las Vegas, Nevada, to help you through this process.

-Call today to schedule an appointment with the attorneys at Mills, Mills & Anderson.
+Call today to schedule an appointment with the attorneys at Mills & Anderson.
 We represent both men and women in paternity actions.
 We focus on family law cases and paternity actions throughout Las Vegas and the surrounding areas of Clark County including Henderson and North Las Vegas.
 During the initial consultation, we can help you determine what steps need to be taken immediately to protect your rights.

 Let us put our experience to work for you to protect you, your child, and your finances.
 Call (702) 386-0030 today.